Captain Norman Mack

 In 2011, Mack was reassigned to the Leon County Work Camp and supervised Work Camp Crews for Detention Facilities Staff as well as City and County Work Crews.

-In 2015, Mack was promoted to the rank of Lieutenant and reassigned to the Booking Unit.
-Lieutenant Mack supervised the Booking Unit.
+In 2015, Mack was promoted to the rank of Lieutenant and was reassigned to supervise the Booking Unit.